hassio-addons/addon-wireguard/README.md

 the clients.
 This configuration option is optional, and if no DNS servers are set, it will use the built-in DNS server from Hass.io.

-If you are running the [AdGuard][adguard] or [Pi-hole][pihole] add-on, you can add the internal IP address of your Hass.io system to the list.
-This will cause your clients to use those.
-What this does, it effectively making your client (e.g., your mobile phone) having ad-filtering, while not at home.
+**If you are running the [AdGuard][adguard] or [Pi-hole][pihole] add-on, you can add  `172.30.32.1` as a DNS IP address the list.** This will cause your clients to use those.
+What this does, it effectively making your clients (e.g., your mobile phone) having ad-filtering, while not at home.

 ### Option: `server.private_key` _(optional)_